adferte/laravel-blog/README.md

 In order to speed up the development time, I've used the Laravel-provided auth package which creates a complete scaffolding of a secure login/register system.

-You can register an new account and log in, having a unique email associated with it, but guest users can also visit the page.
+You can register a new account and log in, having a unique email associated with it, but guest users can also visit the page.

 ### Reading posts

 Main page is **/posts**.
 It provides a basic, paginated view of all posts existing at the moment.
-If you are a logged in user, you can click My Posts on the top right to see a filtered view with only the post you have created.
+If you are a logged-in user, you can click My Posts on the top right to see a filtered view with only the post you have created.

 The filter is sent via query string parameter **?mine=1**.
 This filter in inaccessible to guest users, and even if they manually type it onto the URL, it will be ignored and will show all posts anyways.